dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

   - Find the values that must be true on reset.
 Read the device after reboot and see that these are what you get.
 If you don't the device could be broken (it happens, especially these days with so many counterfeits).
 Or you code could be broken --- e.g., the addresses you use.

-    If things don't work: it's likely to be your code.
+  - If things don't work: it's likely to be your code.
 However, hardware does go bad.

     Buy at least two devices: if the first doesn't work, try swapping in the second.
 Also try switching pi's --- sometimes pins get fried, or jumps are too loose.

-    Note easy mistakes: use pins where you don't have to count a bunch.
+  - Avoid dumb counting mistakes by picking GPIO pins to use where you simply cannot miscount.
+E.g., use the lowest ground pin on the left side (all the way on the bottom) or for GPIO pin 21 (all the way on the bottom right) since you can't miscount either.
+Every year a non-trivial number of people get burned by mis-connecting.

   - For devices that have multi-step configurations, usually you will set the device to an "on" but disabled state when you (re-)configure it.
 Otherwise, it may start sending garbage out the world when you are halfway done with configuration.

-For multiple devices:
+  - Before you write to a new Broadcom device (GPIO, UART, SPI, I2C etc), make sure you issue a hardware memory barrier (for us: call `dev_barrier()`).

+    Similarly, you have to use a memory barrier when you write a routine that accesses a device, but cannot *guarantee* all callers of the routine either were using the same device or issued a memory barrier.

+    A big example of this: interrupt handlers, where likely have to do a device barrier before and after.

   - If you have two devices that communicate, set up your pi in a "loop back" configuration where it can send and receive to itself.
-    This will be at least 2x (maybe more) faster to develop since the single pi knows exactly what it intends to do and what occurred.
+    This has a larger initial cost to setup, but having a single pi that can send and receive to itself makes development vastly simpler and faster.
+Obviously, you don't have to fuss with multiple pi's and the doubling of problems that comes from 2x the hardware.
+More subtly, correctness checking gets simpler: one pi talking to itself always knows ground truth and can compare that to what is being communicated.

   - If you are doing networking: in our experience, sending is pretty robust, but receiving --- where an antennae has to cleanly decode